Postgraduate Subject Descriptions

 Description: Over the past decade, globalisation has been an important driving force for change in the Middle East, North Africa, and South Asia (MENASA).
 The course critically examines the impact of globalisation processes upon the region and the implications for social justice, revealing the winners and losers of contemporary social, economic, and cultural change.
 Case studies examine inequalities based on gender, class, and sexuality in particular countries (India, Pakistan, Bangladesh, Afghanistan, Morocco, Saudi Arabia), as well as comparatively within the region.
 Topics include regional social movements and political change - recent popular uprisings; sex and gender discrimination; marginal labourers; transnational and migrant identities; media and identity; rapid urbanisation, slum development and inequality.

 Description: This subject explores issues and theories central to modern international political economy.
-It begins with an exploration of the historical and theoretical debates about political economy from mercantilism to liberalism, protectionism, Keynesianism, and neoliberal globalisation.
-It then focuses on current debates over the role of states and international economic regimes in development.
-The World Bank, the International Monetary Fund (IMF), and the World Trade Organisation (WTO) are examined, along with the effects of the 2007 global financial crisis.
+It begins in the early modern period with mercantilism, before exploring liberalism, protectionism, Keynesianism, and neoliberal globalisation.
+It then focuses on current debates over the role of states and international economic regimes in creating development.
+The World Bank, the International Monetary Fund (IMF), and the World Trade Organisation (WTO) are all examined, along with the effects of the 2007 global financial crisis.

 Description: This course will cover research methods and research design in the social sciences.
 It is divided into four parts: (1) the goals of social science and elements of research design; (2) selection and application of different methodologies for conducting research; (3) collection of primary and secondary data; and (4) analysis and synthesis of qualitative data in the research writing process.
 The ethical implications of social research will be considered throughout.
 Social research is a craft, and like any other craft, it requires practice.
 Therefore, the approach will be hands-on from the start.
 Students will learn by doing in all aspects of the course – in class meetings, the computer lab, and out-of-class assignments.